 When it comes to walls, the use of continuous insulation can greatly improve performance and simplify design and installation.
-In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistant barrier, water vapor control/retarder, and cut down on the detrimental effects of thermal bridging.
+In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistive barrier, and water vapor control/retarder, as well as cut down on the detrimental effects of thermal bridging.

-This session, presented at IBS 2017, provides actionable prescriptive guidelines for integrated insulation and vapor control strategies.
+This program, originally presented at IBS 2017, provides actionable prescriptive guidelines for integrated insulation and vapor control strategies.

 This research report provides a central location for the identification of foam sheathing products that have been approved for use as an air barrier material in an air barrier assembly.
 Available as a sealed code compliance report.

 Details and information on the use of CI to avoid thermal bridges

 Discusses types of thermal bridges and their impacts as well as repetitive metal penetrations for cladding and component attachments.